New Student / New Program Registration

 Log-In to My Hawkeye

-My Hawkeye is your student portal at Hawkeye Community College.
+My Hawkeye is your online access to personal college information.
+You will receive directions with your acceptance letter on how to set up your account.
 It is also where you will access your Hawkeye email.

 Attend MORE to Register for Classes